-In this article, we'll look at the key RUP roles You used "actor," which I understand is now called "role" in the RUP; however, Kruchten (see Related Reading), p 36, seems to use "worker" (reserving "actor" for the context of use cases).
-I've left this as "role" for now, but should we really be using "worker" instead? , activities, and artifacts for our sample project.
-These are three of many terms defined in the RUP; most are selfexplanatory, but a good source for additional information is the book The Rational Unified Process: An Introduction.
+In this article, we'll look at the key RUP roles, activities, and artifacts for our sample project.
+These are three of many terms defined in the RUP; most are self-explanatory, but a good source for additional information is the book The Rational Unified Process: An Introduction.